Missed Special Deal? The Last Chance with a promo code LAST20 read more >>

 You also need to stop revealing important details on social media.
 For example, you might think simply mentioning your location or date of birth on social media is harmless.
 But with this, criminals can launch spear phishing, making the messages seem like they’re close to you and making it easier to scam you.

 And if you receive an email or message that claims to be from a reputable source, take your time to verify.
-Contact the source via another channel, like a phone call, to confirm their identity.
+Contact the source via another channel, like a phone call, to confirm their identity, or use a SPF record lookup tool to verify the sender's domain.

 Conclusion